GraemeHawker/GBEnergyDataManager/README.md

-# LEC-E
-Library for Electricity (data) Curation and Examination
+# A Library for Energy Data Curation and Examination

-A web framework and backend for the download, management, processing and analysis for data relating to the operation of the electricity system of Great Britain.
+A web framework and backend for the download, management, processing and analysis for data relating to the operation of the electricity and gas systems of Great Britain.

 Incorporating:

-- Historical metering data for both generation and demand (from the Elexon P114 dataset)
+- Historical metering data for electricity generation and demand (from the Elexon P114 dataset)
 - Balancing Mechanism data relating to power stations, large demand and renewable energy systems
 - Physical data describing location, operating parameters and constraints of infrastructure and generating assets
 - Renewable generation subsidies